seanblanchfield/blog/current/_posts/2026-07-21-end-of-the-saaspalooza.md

 In late 2022, just as the ZIRP era ended, generative AI arrived.
 And it turned out to be an existential threat to SaaS for reasons that go deeper than most people have processed.

+Here is the short version: AI doesn't need help using a database.
+Most humans do.
+Most SaaS is just a database wrapper.

 The core value proposition of a SaaS product is: we have done a difficult thing (built software that does X), and rather than you doing that difficult thing yourself, you can pay us a monthly fee to use ours.
 The moat is the difficulty.
 The cost of the UI, the engineering, the integrations, the reliability.
 You pay because building it yourself is harder than renting it.

 AI coding agents have largely collapsed that moat.
 A reasonably technical person with access to Claude Code or Cursor can now build a working version of many SaaS products in days.
 Not a competitor product to sell to others; just a version that does the specific thing they need it to do, configured exactly the way they want, with no per-seat licensing fees.
 The "build vs buy" calculus has shifted dramatically.